 For information on BSC’s many educational programs, including the award-winning Playwright Mentoring Project (2007 Coming up Taller Award given by the President’s Commission on the Arts and Humanities, 2015 Commonwealth Award) the new Musical Theatre Conservatory Summer Program, KidsAct!, Youth Theatre and other initiatives, please visit the Education section of our website.

-- Low-Priced Previews: $20 & $25 for the first three performances on the Boyd-Quinson Mainstage and $15 for the first two performances on St. Germain Stage
+• Low-Priced Previews: $20 & $25 for the first three performances on the Boyd-Quinson Mainstage and $25 for the first two performances on the St. Germain Stage.

-- Section C Tickets: $25 & $30 tickets are available at every performance at our Boyd-Quinson Mainstage Season in Section C (excludes Special Events)
+• Section C Tickets: $25 & $30 tickets are available at every performance in our Boyd-Quinson Mainstage Season in Section C (excludes Special Events).

-- Senior Discounts: For patrons ages 65 and older, BSC offers 15% off full price matinee tickets at the Boyd-Quinson Mainstage and St. Germain Stage (excludes Section C seats and all Special Events)
+• Senior Discounts: For patrons ages 65 and older, BSC offers 15% off full price matinee tickets at the Boyd-Quinson Mainstage and the St. Germain Stage (excludes Section C seats and all Special Events).

-- Youth Tickets: $15 & $20 tickets for all Boyd-Quinson Mainstage and $15 for all St. Germain Stage shows for youth ages 6-18 (excludes Special Events)
+• Youth Tickets: $15 and $20 tickets are available for all Boyd-Quinson Mainstage shows and $15 tickets are available for all St. Germain Stage shows for youth ages 6-18 (excludes Special Events).

-- Blue Star Theatres: BSC offers U.S. military personnel, veterans, and their immediate families Blue Star Savings on tickets to our Boyd-Quinson Mainstage and St. Germain Stage Season productions, ranging from $20-$25.
+• Blue Star Theatres: BSC offers U.S. military personnel, veterans, and their immediate families Blue Star Savings on tickets to the first two weeks of Boyd-Quinson Mainstage and St. Germain Stage season productions, ranging from $20-$25.